topkecleon/telegram-bot-bash/doc/2_usage.md

 ----

 ## Receive data
-Evertime a Message is received, you can read incoming data using the following variables:
+Evertime a Telegram update is received, you can read incoming data using the following variables:
+In case you need other update values, the array `UDP` contains complete Telegram response.

 ### Regular Messages